 Franchisees that might once have gone off-brief with local area marketing, or agents that misrepresent products in emails to prospects will find AI-powered automated compliance technology can scan emails and other marketing materials to ensure they stay on brand, on message and out of trouble with consumers and regulators.
 Imagine if your marketing compliance technology could raise the spectre that your marketing brief or proposed messaging had crossed the line into misleading advertising territory.
 Ultimately that could prevent breaches in near-real time, stopping them from making it out to the market and thereby avoiding the expensive costs and associated attention from regulatory watchdogs.

 5. Bonus: Briefs will trigger most effective channel mix recommendations

-Simple is investing to bring to reality AI-assisted advances to marketing resource and operations management, including a more streamlined, intelligent briefing TM process that makes marketing teams more productive and effective, every step of the way.
+Simple is investing to bring to reality AI-assisted advances to marketing operations, including a more streamlined, intelligent briefing TM process that makes marketing teams more productive and effective, every step of the way.

 Of course, one thing that is unlikely to change any time soon is that uniquely human ability to make hitherto-un-thought-of connections to create something entirely new, intriguing and even inspiring.
 Think Cadbury’s ‘Gorilla’ TVC, Old Spice’s ‘The Man Your Man Could Smell Like’ — even the Fearless Girl statue commissioned by State Street Global Advisers to stare down Wall Street’s Charging Bull.
 This is where David Ogilvy’s ‘freedom of a tight brief’ really comes into its own.
 Eliminate the unnecessary.
 Unleash creativity.

-From planning and briefing to review and optimisation, Simple’s intelligent marketing resource management platform enables marketing teams to reduce complexity and drive growth at every stage of the marketing process.
+From planning and briefing to review and optimisation, Simple’s Marketing Operations Cloud enables marketing teams to reduce complexity and drive growth at every stage of the marketing process.
 Reach out to one of our consultants to see how it works.